- Great user interface

 Is it the best option for budget-conscious marketers?

 No, probably not.

-So, if funds are tight, I’d recommend going with a free Elementor plan and switching to Thrive Architect when you’re ready to invest more into your business.
+So, if funds are tight, I’d recommend going with a free Elementor plan.

 So you’re fresh off the boat, huh?